Pre-doctoral Initiation to Research Program (PIR)

 - Your grades in law courses you have already completed

 You can apply to be part of the program, while in your M1 or during your gap year.
 The deadline for admission is June 11th.
+To be accepted into the program, we look at your project, your average grades and the availability of the permanent faculty members or affiliate professors of the Law School.
 You might be called in for an interview post your application and then notified by email regarding your admission in the program (which is not automatic) and notified of the name of your supervisor.